IAF Reveal Celebration

 - As part of the Port of Seattle’s emphasis on environmental stewardship and sustainability, the project is designed to achieve LEED V4 (Leadership in Energy and Environmental Design, Version 4) Silver certification from the United States Green Building Council

 - The baggage claim devices will nearly triple in size, from four devices with 668 linear feet in the current space to seven devices and 1,806 linear feet

 Jobs Created and Economic Impact

 The IAF is expected to support approximately 10,600 jobs, including 500 jobs a day during a month-long peak construction period.
 For more on trade hours and small business utilization, select the table below to view details.

 Construction started in the third quarter of 2017 and the Arrivals Hall is nearing substantial completion.
 After a period of activation testing, the facility is scheduled to open to the public in the Spring of 2022.
 For more on key milestones and construction status, visit the dashboard that is updated monthly.

 Estimated Project Costs

-- The current budget for the IAF is $766 million.
-Funding for the project will come from a combination of airport generated revenues, passenger facility charges (PFC’s) and revenue bonds.
-As with virtually all airport projects, no tax-payer dollars will be used to fund the project
+- As with virtually all airport projects, no tax-payer dollars will be used to fund the project

-- A consultant study estimates each new international route generates $89 million annual economic impact to the region.
+- A consultant study estimates each new international route generates $74 million in annual economic impacts to the region.

-- Located exactly halfway between London and Tokyo, Sea-Tac Airport is the closest U.S. West Coast gateway to both Europe and Asia.
+- Located exactly halfway between London and Tokyo, SEA is the closest U.S. West Coast gateway to both Europe and Asia.